-Reducing the pool of qualified therapists available to support people with disability will exacerbate thin markets already experienced in remote, rural, regional and outer-metro areas, and for cohorts who find it particularly challenging to secure a therapist.
+Reducing the pool of qualified therapists available to support people with disability will surely exacerbate thin market challenges, particularly in remote, rural, regional and outer-metro areas, and for cohorts who find it particularly challenging to secure a therapist.
 Such policy failure is both foreseeable and avoidable.